Lukasthuering/MirQ57-1/README.md

 # MIRQ57

 MIRQ57 is a presence manager.
-It can be used to make a training schedule for a sport club.
-Locations, fields, trainers, teams and restrictions can be added.
-After that automatically a schedule is generated if possible

-## How to develop

-* Clone project to your machine
-* Open the project folder with your favourite code editor.
-* Add Angular CLI to the project
-* Start ng-serve
+It displays all events created in a calendar overview.
+Each user then has the opportunity to register an event acception or a rejection.
+In the end, your manager can have a look at the event overview to plan the line up.

+## Getting started

+1. [Create](./MirQ57.sql) the database on your MS SQL-Server

+2. [Start](./WebAPI/WebAPI.sln) the REST API in Visual Studio on a IIS

+3. [Serve](./MIRQ57-Frontend) the frontend via Angular CLI

 ## License